 Other common cases of failure to comply with court orders include those involving child custody, property division, and spousal maintenance.

 To compound matters, it is not always a simple matter of reminding a former spouse and/or co-parent to do what he or she is supposed to do.
 Many times, parties purposefully choose to avoid their court-ordered obligations.
 Their rationale is often based on a fundamental disagreement with the order, punishment, and/or indifference.

 In some cases, complying with an order may no longer be feasible for a party.
 In these cases, however, his or her proper recourse is to abide by the order, properly request and receive the court’s permission to modify the existing order – NOT simply to stop compliance.

 Failure to Abide by a Court Order: Unacceptable

 Whether intentional or not, a party’s failure to abide by a court order is never OK; and it can result in serious consequences.
 The compliant party should not have to bear the effort, expense, and frustration of seeking enforcement of a court order in Denton.
 However, it is a reality, and it is a legal matter we can help you resolve.

-We have experience handling a wide range of family law matters in Denton and throughout North Texas, including enforcement of court orders pertaining to divorce, child custody and child support.
+At The Law Office of Gregory C. Goline, PLLC, we have experience handling a wide range of family law matters in Denton and throughout North Texas, including enforcement of court orders pertaining to divorce, child custody and child support.

 Whatever the circumstances, and no matter how frustrating the situation can be, it is very important not to take matters into your own hands and try to right a wrong by committing another wrong.
 Going through the proper channels is the best way to obtain compliance by the other party.
 Contact our office for help.